Samhain Traditions - 3 Simple Ways To Celebrate Halloween And Samhain | The Smallest Light. Seasonal Living. Creative Marketing.

 Candles bring natural light and their use in celebrations and ceremonies has been with us for centuries.
 The softer quality of the light produced by a candle can help us relax, making it easier for our minds and bodies to unwind.
 Whether it’s combined with taking a bath, sitting with a book, preparing a meal or any other activity you find relaxing, candlelight will help to create a healing and calming space during this time of year.

 Fire is the traditional marker of this festival – in years past this would have been a time to gather with community at the fire, a symbol that light is born from the darkness, a reminder that the sun will return in the Spring.
-IF you have a fire at home, this is the perfect evening to light it up, get cosy and spend the evening watching those flames dance.
+If you have a fire at home, this is the perfect evening to light it up, get cosy and spend the evening watching those flames dance.

 3. Bring the season indoors ~ it’s time to bring out those pumpkins, mini squash, fallen leaves and natural autumn foliage